GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-21-impermanent-loss-explained.md

 classes: wide
 toc: true
 ---
 This video helps people understand what Impermanent Loss is and ask hey questions when considering your exposure to Impermanent Loss.
+If you are new to liquidity pools, [check out my video explaining it. ]({{ site.baseurl }}{% link _posts/2020-11-14-liquidity-provider.md %})

 Impermanent Loss (IL), or in simple speak, not yet a permeant loss, it is one of the hardest concepts in Defi for most people for most people to understand.
 See the video below.

 {% include video id="OfnXC4N5OUw" provider="youtube" %}